 SBOE Rule 160-4-2-.38 EDUCATION PROGRAM FOR GIFTED STUDENTS requires local boards of education to develop curricula for their gifted students.
-There are certain characteristics that generally differentiate gifted learners from more typical learners: learn at faster rates, their capacity to find, solve, and act on problems, their ability to manipulate abstract ideas and make connections, etc. (see Appendix D).
-Although it is recognized that not all gifted students exhibit identical behaviors and characteristics and, thus, have different needs, it is the unique behaviors and characteristics of gifted learners that must serve as the basis for establishing gifted program curriculum goals and then making decisions regarding specific curriculum units and activities.
+There are certain characteristics that generally differentiate gifted learners from more typical learners: learn at faster rates, their capacity to find, solve, and act on problems, their ability to manipulate abstract ideas and make connections, etc. Although it is recognized that not all gifted students exhibit identical behaviors and characteristics and, thus, have different needs, it is the unique behaviors and characteristics of gifted learners that must serve as the basis for establishing gifted program curriculum goals and then making decisions regarding specific curriculum units and activities.
+The LEA reviews and/or revises its curricula annually as needed.
 Source: Georgia Department of Education Resource Manual for Gifted Education Services.